-COP28 TRADE DAY: Bold Action for People and Planet is Urgently Needed
+COP28 Trade Day: Bold Action for People and Planet is Urgently Needed

 Trade deals drive up emissions and block action on climate change - it’s high time world leaders did something about it.
 As members meet for COP28 Trade Day, we are calling for them to ensure trade supports climate action for the many, not the few, and propose a few policy options to do just that.